ashwinkumar12345/ethereum-intro/README.md

 #### Solidity Compiler

-- A contract is compiled by the Solidity compiler into Bytecode and ABI
+- A contract is compiled by the Solidity compiler into Bytecode and ABI (application binary interface)
 - Bytecode is deployed into Ethereum
-- ABI is used for interfacing with a front end application
+- ABI is used for interfacing with a front-end application

 #### Remix

-- Browser code editor used for test smart contracts
+- Browser code editor used for testing smart contracts
+- A sample contract is as follows:

       pragma solidity ^0.4.17